TUD-IMB/fosanalysis/doc/GettingStarted.md

 Beforehand, some of those exchangeable objects need to be generated, a `fosanalysis.preprocessing.filtering.Filter` object for smoothing/treating strain reading anomalies and a `fosanalysis.cropping.Crop` object for restricting the data to the interesting area.
 It is known and visible in the data, that the area of interest ranges from 3 m -- 5 m.
 Both are passed to the `fosanalysis.strainprofile.Concrete` object.
-Other objects, such like objects, which indentifies the cracks (`fosanalysis.finding.CrackFinder`) or the one which compensates the tension stiffening (`fosanalysis.compensation.tensionstiffening`) are picked by default, but could be configured in a similar way.
+Other objects, such like objects, which identifies the cracks (`fosanalysis.finding.CrackFinder`) or the one which compensates the tension stiffening (`fosanalysis.compensation.tensionstiffening`) are picked by default, but could be configured in a similar way.

 ```.py
 crop = fa.cropping.Crop(start_pos=3, end_pos=5)